They Who Feed on Shadows - Episode 6

 And that was just at our house.

-I’ve also got stories about institutionalized psych patients, but I don’t want to bore you.
+I’ve also got stories about institutionalized psych patients.
+But I don’t want to bore you.

 However, the chicken…